hrj21/NSS-data-NMC/README.md

 # NSS-data-NMC
-ANalysis of National Student Survey data for nursing and midwifery degrees in the UK
+Analysis of National Student Survey (NSS) data for nursing and midwifery degrees in the UK.